TobiasBriones/jdesk/docs/publish.md

   a library that is going to be used by others.
 - The process might throw errors or warnings, always try to fix warnings as much as possible.
 - One error you might face is due to wrong JavaDocs.
 So make sure your IDE checks right your JavaDocs in your code, with no syntax errors.
+- Read the docs to get further understanding, this is a general guide, so you can understand the process.
+The Sonatype servers, and Maven docs have also changed.
+- Use semantic versioning, in Java we are careful about breaking changes.